Rafkev/weatherdart/README.md

 1.)
 Add the http package to your pubspec.yaml file to make HTTP requests to the weather API.
 2.)
 Create a new Dart file, for example, weather.dart, and implement the weather application 3.)
 Replace 'YOUR_API_KEY' with your OpenWeatherMap API key.

+This Dart code creates a simple weather application using Flutter.
+It fetches weather data from the OpenWeatherMap API based on a predefined city (New York in this example) and displays the temperature and weather description.
+You can customize it further by adding more features like location detection, additional weather details, and error handling.